David Hensley Player Props: Astros vs. Tigers

-David Hensley -- 1-for-5 with an RBI in his last game -- will be in action for the Houston Astros against the Detroit Tigers, with Matthew Boyd on the mound, on April 3 at 8:10 PM ET.
+On Tuesday, David Hensley (on the back of going 1-for-4) and the Houston Astros face the Detroit Tigers, whose starting pitcher will be Matt Manning.
+First pitch is at 8:10 PM ET.

-In his last appearance, he went 1-for-5 with an RBI against the White Sox.
+In his last game he had a one-hit showing (1-for-4) against the Tigers.

 David Hensley Game Info & Props vs. the Tigers